jxnblk/mdx-go/docs/Layout.md

 # Layout

-The built-in Layout component provides a component-based API for creating a page layout with sidebar navigation.
+The built-in Layout component provides a component-based API for creating a responsive page layout with sidebar navigation.
+This page uses the Layout component.

 ```jsx
 import React from 'react'